-9 Ibid

-- contribution from the Cumulative Distribution Function (CDF) of the interference caused by that CBSD. - b.
 For the ITM model, the CDF to be used for interference realizations shall be that given by fixing the confidence parameter at 0.5 and varying the reliability parameter.
-Note: this value can be calculated relative to a median value for a specific path by using the 'avar' method in the reference implementation. - c.
-For the eHata model, the CDF to be used for interference realizations shall be that given by the situation-dependent log-normal distribution using a standard deviation given by equations A-18(a,b,c) in [TR 15-517 ref]. - d.
-For the model defined in R2-SGN-04, the CDF to be used shall be that for the ITM or eHata model as selected by the criteria for the specific path. - e.
-A given percentile estimate of the aggregate interference for all nearby interfering CBSDs shall then be computed by taking that specified percentile value of the resulting Monte Carlo probability distribution. - f.
-The description of an Area-Protection-Reference-Standard is as follows: - i Define a fixed grid spanning candidate CBSD locations and to be used by all SASs.
-The grid has points separated by 2 arc seconds in north/south and east/west directions.
-The grid is aligned to integer latitude and longitude lines. - ii Let a protection area be defined by a set of bounding contours.
-Protection points of a protection area are grid points of the fixed grid within the protection area.
+Note: this value can be calculated relative to a median value for a specific path by using the 'avar' method in the reference implementation.

+For the eHata model, the CDF to be used for interference realizations shall be that given by the situation-dependent log-normal distribution using a standard deviation given by equations A-18(a,b,c) in [TR 15-517 ref].

+For the NTIA model, the CDF to be used shall be that for the ITM or eHata model as selected by the criteria for the specific path as set forth in R2-SGN-04.

+A given percentile estimate of the aggregate interference for all nearby interfering CBSDs shall then be computed by taking that specified percentile value of the resulting Monte Carlo probability distribution.

+Definition: Area-Protection-Reference-Standard

+Let a protection area be defined by a set of bounding contours.
+Define a regular rectangular sampling grid using a resolution of 400 points per square kilometer (50 m linear separation on a flat projection of the protection area), centered on a point at the centroid of the protection area, and at a specified elevation above ground level, using a reference isotropic antenna integrating over a 10 MHz bandwidth.
+Protection points are those points defined by the regular sampling grid which are in the interior of the protection area.

 Protection to this area provided by a SAS aims to ensure that estimated aggregate interference exceeds that of [R2-SGN-12] at each protection point.
-The aggregate interference calculations shall be performed assuming the use of an isotropic antenna integrating over a 10 MHz bandwidth and using a specified elevation above ground level. - iii Aconservative SAS estimate of aggregate interference from interfering CBSDs is expected to be less than or equal to a specified protection level for all protection points in the protection area.
-Due to variability in approximation methods and artifacts of terrain, propagation, and statistical models, to fulfill the protection standard the SAS must show that it succeeds for the specified minimum fraction (per the corresponding requirements that refer to this requirement) of the protection points in the protection area.
+As a result of a conservative SAS estimate, that aggregate interference from interfering CBSDs is expected to be less than or equal to a specified protection level for all protection points.
+Due to variability in approximation methods and artifacts of terrain, propagation, and statistical models, to fulfill the protection standard the SAS must show that it succeeds for a specified minimum fraction of the protection points in the protection area.

-R1-SGN-03: The SAS shall coordinate the operation of all Citizens Broadband Radio Service Devices (CBSDs) in the frequency band 3550 - 3700 MHz.
-[Ref: 96.11]
+- R2-SGN-13: Elevation models and other associated geographic data such as land use and clutter models may advance beyond those required in R2-SGN-05. - R1-SGN-03: The SAS shall coordinate the operation of all Citizens Broadband Radio Service Devices (CBSDs) in the frequency band 3550 3700 MHz.
+[Ref: 96.11] - R2-SGN-14: SAS ESC Sensor Protection: If an ESC operator requests protection of an ESC sensor, SASs shall manage CBRS interference such that the aggregate interference at the antenna output terminal of the protected sensor in 3550-3650 MHz does not exceed 107 dBm/MHz PL (Path Loss) + GESC or a higher level specified by the ESC operator, where PL is defined in R2-ESC-02 and GESC is the main beam ESC sensor antenna gain.
+[Reference R2-ESC-07]